kellyjonbrazil/jc/docs/parsers/ini.md

     Dictionary representing an ini document:

     {
-      ini document converted to a dictionary
-      see configparser standard library documentation for more details }
+      ini or key/value document converted to a dictionary - see configparser standard library documentation for more details.

+      Note: Values starting and ending with quotation marks will have the marks removed.
+            If you would like to keep the quotation markes, use the -r or raw=True argument.
+    }

 ## parse